JAPANESE PAINTING (NIHONGA) ARTIST

 2000 Aiglon College, Chesières-Villars, Switzerland

-1998 Discovery Bay School, Hong Kong, China
+1998 Discovery Bay School, Hong Kong, Chin

 “I find the traditional Japanese painting (Nihonga) to be most effective in accurately recreating glowing sceneries seen through my eyes.
 Nihonga paintings are said to last for a thousand years.
 The pigments are made from pulverized genuine gold and gemstones.
 The traditional washi paper and sumi inks are said to keep for a thousand years and more.
 One could argue that a piece of Nihonga is equal in value to a piece of jewelry.